CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'MISP', 'Malware Information Sharing Platform', 'threat landscape', 'PyMISP', 'IOC', 'threat actors', 'malware families', 'event statistics', 'attribute distributions', 'galaxy clusters', 'tag trends'.
-Good coverage of both acronyms and full terms.
+These cover both acronyms and full terms a security analyst would use.

 3 / 3